adamluckydo/ontology/4_Ontology/Ontology.md

 ### FPS, no grabby-grab

 Due to the way suffering works, much of our daily suffering can be directly reduced through meditation.
 Meditative practice

+### Benefits of Buddhism

+- Never lonely
+- Always feel okay
+- Better at modeling other people
+- Easy to just do stuff
+- Way less fear of death
+- Can update your beliefs instantly if you want to
+- Never bored

 ### The Most Practical Route to Emptiness?